bmcda37/IndependentResearch-SIEM/Use Case README.md

 <img width="958" alt="image" src="https://github.com/bmcda37/IndependentResearch-SIEM/assets/157663194/b661d6b3-b127-422d-a338-62442d13030e">

-## PCI Top Alerts Needing Resolving
+## Generating PCI Compliance Report

 <img width="958" alt="image" src="https://github.com/bmcda37/IndependentResearch-SIEM/assets/157663194/fb094afd-2406-47b0-b198-c51f7aa59d18">

 ## Part 2: Remediating the Vulnerability
-In-Progress for creating documentation showing steps...
+In-progress for creating documentation showing steps...

 # Use Case 2
+## Dashboard for Managing Failed Login Attempts

 ## Discritpion
 For my second use case, I'll demonstrate the dashboard designed to display the number of failed login attempts for each user.
 To achieve this, I will be utilizing an OpenSearch visualization module within Wazuh.
 This will allow for the creation of a customized table.
 In constructing this table, I intend to include the following fields: